 II.
-Semi-Final and Final Science Fights
+Semi-Final Science Fight

-1. If the total number of Teams is over 11, nine Teams having the best Ranking R after the completion of Selective SF are allowed to the Semi-Finals.
-The distribution of the Teams among the Groups of Semi-Final SF is then given by the table below, where the least number corresponds to the best Ranking R. The order of performances is determined by the Captain's Contest.
+1. If the total number of Teams N is 12 or more, then nine Teams having the highest Rank R after Selective SF 4 are allowed to the Semi-Finals in three Groups.
+The Tournament Bracket for the three Groups is given by the table below, where the numbers indicate the Rank R. The sequence of performances in each Group is determined by Captain's Contest.